You CAN homeschool and we can help.

 Initial Academic Appointment for non-HEED student (60-75 minutes) $150.00

 Initial Academic Appointment for a HEED student (60-75 minutes) $125.00

 Annual Follow up Appointments $100.00/student

-HEED’s “Support Package” for HEED families includes an initial 60-90 minute advising appointment in grade 8 or 9 and 2-3 additional meetings to update your personalized scope and sequence plan throughout high school.
+Our HEED Family “Support Package” includes an initial 60-90 minute advising appointment in grade 8 or 9 and 2-3 additional meetings to update your personalized scope and sequence plan throughout high school.

-HEED’s “Expanded Support Package” for HEED families includes what is included in the Support Package as well as an annual transcript each year in high school, and a final high school transcript.
+Our HEED Family “Expanded Support Package” includes our Support Package as well as an annual transcript for the high school years, with a final high school transcript.

 To order the Home School, High School Handbook,

 Price: $25.00 donation to HEF* + $5.00 shipping

 Sue has completed home schooling four of her own children